-As one of the pioneers of systematic quantitative investing and armed with the belief that responsible investment efforts are likely to alter market dynamics, we are poised with our ESG investment solution.
+As one of the pioneers of systematic quantitative investing and armed with the belief that responsible investment efforts are likely to alter market dynamics, we have been allocating significant research efforts over the last 5 years into making our investment process aware of sustainability related risks and opportunities.

-Considering the E dimension for instance, it seems clear: the 'brown' dynamics that fuelled the previous century are fading in favour of a transition to a 'green' economy - with effects likely to be both broad in scope and significance.
+Considering the E dimension for instance, it seems clear: the 'brown' dynamics that fuelled the previous century are fading in favour of a transition to a 'green' economy - with effects likely to be both broad in scope and significance, even if bumps and setbacks are likely to manifest themselves along the way as we've recently witnessed.